High Road Brasserie | Staple Chiswick Restaurant Run By Soho House

 There’s no mistaking it as you approach – it’s at least three times the width of the neighbouring shopfronts, with al fresco tables spilling out onto the pavement under its distinctive muted green awning.
 Walk inside, and you’ll immediately be impressed by the venue’s most distinctive feature, a vibrantly patterned mosaic floor running throughout that seems to have been patched together at random from a collection of eclectically colourful tiles.
 Sitting above it are the more restrained Art Deco furnishings, with puffy banquettes, pendant lighting, and a gorgeous vintage marble centrepiece bar.

 On the heavily French-leaning menu you’ll find an array of classic brasserie fare (steak tartare; escargots with parsley & garlic; duck breast with green beans & hazelnuts, etc.) complemented with the occasional European counterpart, like their hearty chicken Milanese, or their delightfully crisp fish & chips.
+There’s also a terrific Sunday lunch, which offers four choices of roast alongside exceptionally large Yorkshires, tatties and veg.

 In short, it’s every inch the Soho House you’d expect to find in, say…